-When your truck, semi or any vehicle doesn’t start (especially in the cold), many possible problems might go through your mind.
+When your truck, semi or any vehicle doesn’t start (especially in the cold), many possible problems may come to mind.
 Don’t panic.
 Our experts at Wheelco are here to help.
-That’s why we’ve put together a checklist of possible culprits for you to inspect when your vehicle doesn’t start.
+That’s why we’ve put together a checklist of possible culprits for you to inspect when your truck doesn’t start.

 Components of the Heavy-duty Electrical System

 The heavy-duty electrical system is made up of the starting system and the charging system.
 These systems are, in turn, comprised of batteries, the starter, the alternator, the interconnecting wiring and electrical and mechanical switches.
 For maximum operating efficiency, all parts of the system must be functioning properly.
 If they aren’t working top-notch, we’ve identified some signs and symptoms to check, testing and inspection options, as well as recommendations and next steps.

 There are many warning signs that it might be time to replace your battery.
 They are several things you can look for when determining if your battery is on the fritz.
 If it’s slow or no cranking, low volt meter readings, dim lights or slow turn signals.
 If you notice that any of these are occurring, then it might be time to come and get a replacement part.